Games & Quizzes

 /ˈkəv(ə)riNG/

 (of shooting) carried out to protect exposed person from enemy. thing used to protect, decorate, or conceal something else.
-To discuss a subject in a talk or meeting.
+To travel a certain distance in a given time.

 /ikˈsīdəd/